Monday, 28 January 2019

 Before getting into the arguments themselves, I think it will be good to begin by saying a few words about testimony of dreams.

-Here are a few examples I have heard about:
+Here are a few examples:

 Second, I can remember talking to a devout Christian woman a long time ago, who said that Jesus had appeared to her in a dream.
 She was going through a hard time at that point in her life.
 I forget exactly what happened in the dream, but I know that she was comforted and encouraged by the experience.

-There is another huge mistake here.
+There is another big mistake here.

 To begin with, the first example I gave above of Jesus appearing to Muslims in dreams concerns people who would not be intending to read the NT anyway.
 So in their case, the fact that the NT exists cannot possibly reduce the effectiveness of the dreams.

 Secondly, as far as Christians are concerned, the existence of the NT in no way means that dreams are pointless.
 The NT gives us crucial, general principles about how to live.
 But it should be obvious that in the course of our Christian lives, we encounter numerous situations, sometimes complex ones, in which only reading the Bible will not give us full insight into how we should act.
-And when important decisions are involved, we need other direction from God.

 For example, take the following situations: